zcaceres/easy-mcp/README.md

 > EasyMCP is usable but in beta.
 Please report any issues you encounter.

-Easy MCP is the simplest way to create Model Context Protocol (MCP) servers in TypeScript.
+EasyMCP is the simplest way to create Model Context Protocol (MCP) servers in TypeScript.

-It hides the plumbing, formatting, and other boilerplate definitions behind simple decorators that wrap a function.
+It hides the plumbing, formatting, and other boilerplate definitions behind simple declarations.

-Easy MCP allows you to define the bare minimum of what you need to get started, or you can define more complex resources, templates, tools, and prompts.
+Easy MCP allows you to define the bare minimum of what you need to get started.
+Or you can define more complex resources, templates, tools, and prompts.

 ## Features

-- Define @Tools, @Prompts, @Resources, and @Roots with one call to a decorator.
+- **Simplified API**: EasyMCP provides a high-level, intuitive API for defining MCP servers.
+Define Tools, Prompts, Resources, Resource Templates, and Roots with simple calls.
 Every possible parameter that could be optional is optional and hidden unless you need it.
+- **Decorator Support**: Use TypeScript decorators to easily define tools, resources, and prompts.
+- **Context Object**: Access MCP capabilities like logging and progress reporting through a context object in your tools.
+- **Type Safety**: Leverage TypeScript's type system for better development experience and fewer runtime errors.

-- Automagically infers tool, prompt, and resource arguments.
+- **Experimental Decorators API**: Automagically infers tool, prompt, and resource arguments.
 No input schema definition required!

+## Beta Limitations

+- No support for MCP sampling, yet
+- No support for SSE, yet

 ## Installation